 What is hair porosity

-To give your hair the most effective treatment with best possible results, it’s necessary to know the porosity level of your hair.
-Yes I know that it sounds fancy but it’s as simple as this: Hair porosity refers to your hair's ability to absorb and retain moisture and there are three levels of it: low, normal or high.
+To give your hair the most effective treatment with the best possible results, it’s necessary to know the porosity level of your hair.
+Yes, it may sound fancy but it’s as simple as this: Hair porosity refers to your hair's ability to absorb and retain moisture and there are three levels of it: low, normal or high.
 The outer layer of your hair strand, the cuticle, is the one determining your hair porosity.
 The cuticle can open and close to let moisture and products in and out.
 The more porous your cuticle is (more “holes” in it), the more it absorbs moisture into the hair strand.
 And careful now!
 This doesn’t mean that it is a good thing.
 High porosity hair absorbs fast moisture but loses it equally fast, making it dry again.
 On a contrary, low hair porosity has compact cuticles and it is hard for it to penetrate moisture into the hair strand.

 Hair care according to porosity level

 If your hair was floating on the surface, you have low porosity hair, meaning that the cuticles are very compact and it is hard for the hair to absorb moisture.
 Therefore, the best way to treat the hair is to open up the cuticles before applying moisture to your hair.
 To do that you can use steam or simply a hot damp towel.
 Another efficient way to make the cuticles open up is to do a hot oil treatment.
 Use oils that can penetrate the hair shaft.
 The Wild Curl Moisturizing Hair Oil contains oils that when heated the penetration ability increases.